jayalmaraz/jay-almaraz.github.io/docs/sign-up/sign-up.md

 Your organisation likely has some tasks for you to complete while setting up your profile.
 You'll find these under `Your Tasks`.
 If this option doesn't show up then, Congratulations! 🎉 You can go straight through to the `Volunteer Profile Form` and submit your details there.

+### Submitting your 'Volunteer Profile Form'

+The `Volunteer Profile Form` is an opportunity to provide important details to your organisation.
+This includes your home and mailing address, and an emergency contact.
+You'll also have the chance to share any health condition information that might be necessary to keep you and others safe.

+Once you've completed the form hit `Submit Volunteer Profile` at the bottom of the page to package everything up and send it off.

+Some teams will manually verify your volunteer profile, so you might need to wait for this to be done.
+We'll email you when your profile has been processed.

 ### Completing 'Your Tasks'

 The tasks listed under the `Required Tasks` section will need to be completed before accessing your `Volunteer Profile Form`.
 Click into any task to view the requirements and find out what you need to complete it.